20000705/st-hello-world/Report.md

 #### What was done
 A function was written to analyze a 2D NumPy matrix by computing:
 - The average of the second row
 - The maximum value of the fourth column

 If the matrix does not meet the required size, an informative message is printed.

 #### How it was done
-NumPy’s built-in mean and max functions were used.
-The function first checks the matrix dimensions before performing calculations.
+NumPy’s built-in mean and max functions were used for numerical stability and clarity.
+The function checks the matrix dimensions before accessing rows and columns.

+#### Results and Validation
+The function was tested on a sample matrix with known values.
+The returned row average and column maximum matched manually verified calculations, confirming correctness.

 ---